SumoLogic/sumologic-documentation/docs/search/intro-to-copilot.md

        1. Next refinement: Count of logs grouped by type, reason, kind, name.
 Filter logs where reason is FailedScheduling.
        1. Further refinement: Count of logs grouped by type, reason, kind, name.
 Filter logs where reason is FailedScheduling.Filter logs that contain redis-cluster in name.
 Sort the results by count.

+## Restrictions

+Copilot supports querying JSON logs only.
+You cannot use Copilot to query unstructured data, metrics, or traces.